As karate is primarily a striking art, I have always believed in punch bag, focus pads, kick shield and makiwara, training.

 Take boxing, a very physical sport, the fighter everyone fears, is the fighter that can knock people out, fighters like this are obviously the most dangerous ones to fight.

 Lets put it another way, you have a choice, you can fight boxer number 1.
-He has one all his last 10 fights on points, he is technically, very skilful.
+He has won all of his last 10 fights on points, he is technically, very skilful.
 Or you can fight boxer number 2.
 He has only won 6 of his last 10 fights, all 6 of the wins were by knockout in the first 3 rounds.

 Which one would you prefer to fight?
 I know which one I would rather fight and it isn’t number 2!